Recommendations

 Instructions:

-Drain chickpeas and set liquid aside.
-Combine remaining ingredients in food processor, or blender.
+• Combine the remaining ingredients in a food processor or blender.
 Add 1/4 c. chickpea liquid.
 Blend for 3-5 minutes on low or until thoroughly mixed and smooth.

 Hummus can be stored in the fridge for up to a week or in the freezer for 1 month.